minimalistic nvim-dap-ui alternative

 NvimDapViewExceptionFilterDisabled

-They are linked to (somewhat) reasonable defaults, but they may look odd with your colorscheme.
+).
 Consider contributing to your colorscheme by sending a PR to add support to nvim-dap-view

 nvim-dap-view

-sets buffer filetypes for the following Views
+sets the following filetypes:

 Window | Filetype |